LassoSoft/LassoGuide/lasso_guide_source/language/operators.rst

 Conditional Operator
 --------------------

-The **conditional operator** allows the construction of an if/then/else scenario in which an expression is tested and depending on its boolean value either the "then" or the "else" expressions will be executed, and their values produced as the result of the operator.
+The **conditional operator** allows the construction of an if/then/else scenario in which an expression is tested and depending on its boolean value, either the "then" or the "else" expressions will be executed and their values produced as the result of the operator.
 The "then" and "else" can consist of only one expression.
 The "else" portion of a conditional operator may be omitted.
 In such a case, if the condition is false, a ``void`` object will be produced.

 The conditional operator uses the two characters  "?"  and "|".
 The "?" follows the test condition and the "|" delimits the "then" and "else" expressions.
 A